zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 6. Click the create Private Access Channel button
 7. On the create Private Access Channel page enter the required … use  MDS_VCN  for virtual cloud network
 8. Click the create Private Access Channel button
-8. Wait 2 hours then continue to step 3
+8. Wait 2 hours then continue to Subtask 3

-Step 4 - Build OAC Dashboard
+Subtask 4 - Build OAC Dashboard
 1. Navigate to hamburger->Analytics->Analytics Clouds
 2. Select the OAC instance you provisioned to access the OAC console by clicking on Analytics Home Page
 3. Create a Connection to HeatWave to build a dashboard